Mediakraft Networks

-Mediakraft Networks GmbH is a German Multi-channel network based in Munich.
-The company publishes and markets online video content and operates YouTube creator networks in Germany.
-Mediakraft Networks maintains offices in Munich, Cologne, Berlin, Hamburg, Warsaw and Istanbul.
+Mediakraft Networks GmbH was a German multi-channel network based in Munich.
+The company published and marketed online video content and operated YouTube creator networks in Germany.
+Mediakraft Networks maintained offices in Munich, Cologne, Berlin, Hamburg, Warsaw and Istanbul.

 History

 Mediakraft Networks was founded in September 2011 as a network of YouTubers for YouTubers and is regarded as leading German multi-channel network (MCN).

 In August 2012 the former CEO of Endemol, Ynon Kreiz, bought shares in Mediakraft Networks.
 In October 2012 Medakraft launched Ponk, which presented comedy videos and was Germany's first domestic YouTube channel.
-Ponk stands for Perfekt orientierte neue Komedians.
+Ponk stood for Perfekt orientierte neue Komedians.

 In December 2012 Shortcut Ventures invested a seven-figure sum in Mediakraft.
 In 2013 the company started subsidiaries in the Netherlands, Poland and Turkey.
 On 10 July 2014 Mediakraft announced it had raised €16M ($23M USD) from various investors.
 One of the investors was the Cologne-based media group M. DuMont Schauberg.
 By fall 2014 Mediakraft employed 130.